Mexico is an easy to travel country and there is a lot of natural beauty and typical old colonial towns you just have to visit.

-As you can read, there’s a lot to do in Mexico City.
+As you can read, there’s a lot to see and do, so you can easily spend 3 days in Mexico City.
 This is the type of capital you either love or hate!
 One thing we can say for sure is that there are tons of Instagram worthy spots in Mexico City!

 San Miguel de Allende

 San Miguel de Allende is a cute colonial town with some awesome architecture and typical Mexican buildings.